dbunker/ArchStatMzn/README.md

 the same input with a test program (input_programs labeled with -other.c) and then testing to see if there is any possible input that leads to a differing result.

-Testing is performed on problems from CSAPP (http://csapp.cs.cmu.edu)
+Testing is performed on problems from CSAPP (csapp.cs.cmu.edu)

+More information on MiniZinc can be found at: http://minizinc.org